SupaxInc/data-structure-and-algorithms/README.md

     - Helps find int overflow and underflow
     - Uses fmod to handle negative numbers, e.g. -1 % 10 = -1 instead of 9
     - Multiplies by 10 to shift number to left and appends the next number by adding

+# Random Vocab

+**Amortization:** Across the entire algorithm, the total work is proportional to N (if O(N)) — even if some individual steps are more expensive.